Jammu Praja Parishad: Subsequent elections

-After the split-up of the Janata Party and the formation of the Bharatiya Janata Party from the former Jana Sangh faction, the party's fortunes in Jammu and Kashmir were again lacklustre until 2008, when it won 11 seats.
-In the most recent elections in 2014, the party scored a major victory emerging as the second largest party in the Assembly with 25 seats.
-It formed a coalition government with Mufti Mohammad Sayeed of the People's Democratic Party as the Chief Minister.
+After the split of the Janata Party and the formation of the Bharatiya Janata Party from the former Jana Sangh faction, the party's fortunes in Jammu and Kashmir declined again until 2008, when it won 11 seats.
+The party scored a major victory in the elections in 2014, emerging as the second largest party in the assembly with 25 seats, and joining a coalition government with Mufti Mohammad Sayeed of the People's Democratic Party as the Chief Minister.